 - Illegal activity

-Once you’ve identified the reason for eviction, check your state laws to know what you’re responsible for regarding their belongings.
-In most cases, the sheriff will help direct you on what you can and can’t do in this regard.
+Once you’ve identified the reason for eviction under the local laws, check your state laws to know what you’re responsible for regarding their belongings.
+In most cases, the sheriff will help direct you on what you can and can’t do with the abandoned property.

 What do Nevada Laws say about Dealing with Items Abandoned by a Tenant After Eviction?